ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

    to an existing field.
 We'll increment X if we remove fields or values or change the type or meaning of a field.
    Current metadata_version is "1.1"

-:supported_by: This field records who supports the module.
+:supported_by: Who supports the module.
    Default value is ``community``.
 Values are:

    * core